matthewhall78/hello-world/coverLetter.md

 * Establishing product roadmaps to set the direction for the cross functionaly team

 ## Using innovation methods including but not limited to facilitation: _6 years experience_
-**Agile Practices:** _6 years experience_
+> 6 years experience in Agile Practices
 * 2016 to current working full time on Agile Teams using the Scrum Framework
 	* Oct 2016 to Dec 2018 in the Scrum Master role
 	* Jan 2019 to Jan 2022 in the Product Owner role
 * Initiated an Agile Fundamentals training program where I co-facilitated and taught scrum to hundreds of BC Gov staff (Oct 2016 - Sep 2020)
 * Founded and Chaired the Scrum Master Guild and helped grow a fully self-sufficient community that is thriving today

-**Open Source Development:**  _6 years experience_
+> 6 years experience in Open Source Development
-* 6 years experience using open source software to implement Line of Business solutions based on IITD architectural principles
+* Using open source software to implement Line of Business solutions based on IITD architectural principles
-* For the past 6 years I have been on a software team that is managing its code on Github as Open Source Apache 2.0 licensed software
+* Managing code on Github as Open Source Apache 2.0 licensed software
-* A lot of our work involves the evaluation and selection of other open source libraries for the inclusion in our product solutions in order to achieve the required capabilities
-* From Jan 2019 to Nov 2020 on the Common Service Showcase Team I was focused on determining what makes an open source common component easy to onboard to

-**Visual Facilitation**
+* Establishing guidance for self service onboarding best practices

+> Training and one project using Visual Facilitation techniques
 * I used this innovative method to capture our product team vision for how to build quality common services
 * In this poster I captured the concepts of a set of core characteristics as "pillars" and a list of delivery channels aimed at meeting the needs of development teams who require flexibility to implement common services in a way that aligns to their operational requirements

-**Cloud Platforms:**  _6 years experience_
+> 6 years experience in using Cloud Platforms
-* 6 years experience working with OpenShift project namespaces and developing with DevOps principles
+* Working with OpenShift project namespaces and developing with DevOps principles
 	* I lead my team in all planning activities for development and continuous improvement efforts
 	* I challenge the team to incorporate the adoption of cloud native architectural principles and microservice architectures into each iteration of our products
 	* We follow the "infrastructure as code" design principles, and continually streamline our code integration and deployment processes leveraging automated delivery pipelines (Continuous Integration and Continous Delivery)